.

 Only with the help of a consent management software or a cookie banner you can reliably prove that there is a consent for the execution of the scripts.

-The DSGVO and the new TTDSG are sufficiently strict and punished with fines, so that the use of a banner is usually mandatory if you want to continue to run your online business!
+The DSGVO and the new TDDDG are sufficiently strict and punished with fines, so that the use of a banner is usually mandatory if you want to continue to run your online business!

 And yes - the use of e.g. Matomo on your craftsman page is definitely part of it.